ampproject/amphtml/extensions/amp-bind/amp-bind.md

   </tr>
 </table>

-## Overview
+## Usage

-The `amp-bind` component allows you to add custom stateful interactivity to your AMP pages via data binding and JS-like expressions.
+The `amp-bind` component enables custom stateful interactivity on AMP pages.

+For performance and to avoid the risk of unexpected content jumping, `amp-bind` does not evaluate expressions on page load.
+This means that the visual elements should be given a default state and not rely `amp-bind` for initial render.

 <figure class="alignment-wrapper  margin-">
 <amp-youtube